African-American English: In literature

 There is a long tradition of representing the distinctive speech of African Americans in American literature.
 A number of researchers have looked into the ways that American authors have depicted the speech of Black characters, investigating how Black identity is established and how it connects to other characters.
 Brasch (1981) argues that early mass media portrayals of Black speech are the strongest historical evidence of a separate variety of English for Black people.
 Early popular works are also used to determine the similarities that historical varieties of Black speech have in common with modern AAVE.

 The earliest depictions of Black speech came from works written in the 18th century, primarily by white authors.
 A notable exception is Clotel (1853), the first novel written by an African American (William Wells Brown).
 Depictions have largely been restricted to dialogue and the first novel written entirely in AAVE was June Jordan's His Own Where (1971), though Alice Walker's epistolary novel The Color Purple (1982) is a much more widely known work written entirely in AAVE.
 Lorraine Hansberry's 1959 play A Raisin in the Sun also has near exclusive use of AAVE.
 The poetry of Langston Hughes (1901–1967) uses AAVE extensively.

-Some other notable works that have incorporated representations of Black speech, including the following examples by Black authors:
+Some other notable works have incorporated representations of Black speech, including the following examples by Black authors: